kirakernel/English/articles/en/chinese_foreign_ministry_says_us_also_flies_balloons_over_china.md

 Dr Shen Ming-Shih, director of the national security research division at Taiwan's Institute for National Defence and Security Research, said it was unlikely that all theses balloons were specifically targeting Taiwan.

-“They can use UAV [unmanned aerial vehicles], recon planes, and drones to check on Taiwan.
-Their radar can also cover Taiwan, so the don’t need to send balloons every month for Taiwan reconnaissance,” Shen said.
-Instead he suggested they could be on their way elsewhere.

 "They can use UAV [unmanned aerial vehicles], **recon** planes, and drones tyo check on Taiwan.
-Their radar can alson cover Taiwan, so don't need to send ballons every month for Taiwan reconnaissance," Shen said.
+Their radar can alson cover Taiwan, so don't need to send ballons every month for Taiwan **reconnaissance**," Shen said.
 Instead he suggested they could be on their way **elsewhere**.

 "If China wants to launch a balloon to the US, Japan, the East China Sea, they all will go near Taiwan."